perrystreetsoftware/cwac-loaderex/README.markdown

 The `Exception` will be `null` if everything succeeded in the background work; otherwise, it will be whatever `Exception` was raised by the `insert()` call, etc.

-An implementation of `SQLiteUpdateTask` is forthcoming, though if you look at the source code to the other task classes, you will see there's not much to them at present... :-)

 Notes on Threading
 ------------------